yuhong2024/BrassicaEDB/Update.md

+  - **07/03/2025**: Moved Projects page to Browse board.
+Modified the BLAST page for initial functionality

+  - **05/03/2025**: Modified some details. standardized the page formatting of Tools board. eFP page's image note and size display.

+  - **04/03/2025**: Modified the input limit of Homo page and GRN page. modified the parameter of Pan page.

   - **01/03/2025**: Fixed AS page, some tables and boxplots display.
 Unified the paragraph spacing of the introductory section of the navigation bar.